Textualize/textual/docs/tutorial.md

 The last 3 blocks have a slightly different format.
 When the declaration begins with a `#` then the styles will be applied to widgets with a matching "id" attribute.
 We've set an ID on the `Button` widgets we yielded in `compose`.
 For instance the first button has `id="start"` which matches `#start` in the CSS.

 The buttons have a `dock` style which aligns the widget to a given edge.
 The start and stop buttons are docked to the left edge, while the reset button is docked to the right edge.

 You may have noticed that the stop button (`#stop` in the CSS) has `display: none;`.
 This tells Textual to not show the button.
 We do this because we don't want to display the stop button when the timer is *not* running.
 Similarly, we don't want to show the start button when the timer is running.
 We will cover how to manage such dynamic user interfaces in the next section.

 ### Dynamic CSS

 We want our `Stopwatch` widget to have two states: a default state with a Start and Reset button; and a _started_ state with a Stop button.
-When a stopwatch is started it should also have a green background and bold text.
+When a stopwatch is started it should also have a green background to indicate it is currently active.

 <div class="excalidraw">
 --8<-- "docs/images/css_stopwatch.excalidraw.svg"